-If there is a discussion about whose fault the injury was, remember that workers' comp is a no-fault system.
-You do not have to prove who was at fault to obtain your workers' compensation benefits.
-If you need more information about your rights, talk to an experienced workers' compensation lawyer.
+If there is a discussion about whose fault the injury was, remember that workers’ comp is a no-fault system.
+Construction workers do not have to prove who was at fault to get their workers’ compensation benefits.
+If you need more information about your rights, talk to an experienced workers’ compensation lawyer.

 Your employer has a lawyer.
 So does the insurance carrier.
 You can have your own lawyer who will protect your rights and work to make sure you receive the compensation you need.
 The consultation is always free at the Eley Law Firm in Denver.

 - When scaffolds or ladders fail, the resulting fall can cause serious back injuries, broken bones and neck injuries.